Kaisaan/projects/README.md

 **Progress**: Made an unfinished [table file](https://github.com/Kaisaan/projects/blob/main/mmnb_table.tbl) (thanks to Sugunii for the help!), found where the text is located
 **Notes**: See [notes file](https://github.com/Kaisaan/projects/blob/main/mmnb_notes.txt)
 **Status**: I don't have a full table file so I won't be able to dump all the text I think.
 I might just compare strings from the Japanese GBA version and then replace them with their English counterparts.

+# Ys Remakes (PS2) Translations
+**Info**: While I already have been working on translating [*Ys V: Lost Kefin, Kingdom of Sand*](https://github.com/Kaisaan/lostkefin) as one of my main projects, I eventually want to translate the other *Ys* games that were remake on the PS2.
+**Progress**: I only looked at the file structures for all of the games' ISOs.
+**Notes**: The only different between the normal and the "Tokubetsu Genteiban" releases of *Ys I & II - Eternal Story* is a single byte change (in `SYSTEM.CNF` to change `SLPS_252.06` to `SLPS_252.05`).
+*Ys III - Wanderers from Ys* has the extact same file structure as *Ys V* by having `DATA.BIN`, `DATA0.BIN`, and `DATA1.BIN` for all the game's data.
+This should be the easiest to hack next.
+*Ys IV - Mask of the Sun ~A New Theory~* has `DAT.PAK` and `DAT.PKI` to store all its gamedata.
+**Status**: I can't really do anything right now with these games since I don't have any translators.
+If there is anything worth changing, Please contact me if you want to help!

 # Neon Genesis Evangelion (N64) Translation
 **Info**: I have beat this game in full once thanks to the [multiple guides on GameFAQs](https://gamefaqs.gamespot.com/n64/198127-neon-genesis-evangelion/faqs) but I still want to have this game translated, especially since there are many other translated *Evangelion* games